 But Republicans didn’t immediately favor limited government.
 “Instead, for a couple of decades, both parties are promising an augmented federal government[.]”
 Rauchway wrote in a 2010 blog post for the Chronicles of Higher Education.
 Republican rhetoric drifted to a small-government platform cemented in the 1930s with its opposition to the New Deal.

 But why did Democrats start advocating for big government?
 According to Rauchway, both parties were trying to win the new Western states.
 The admission of new western states to the union in the post-Civil War era created a new voting bloc.
-Both parties were competing for them.
+Both parties competed for them to control Washington D.C.

 Democrats Wanted to Entice Western Settlers With Money

 Democrats thought they figured out a strategy.
 Republican federal expansions in the 1860-70s favored big businesses in the Northeast, such as banks, railroads and manufacturers.
-Yet small-time farmers who had gone west received very little.
+Yet small-time farmers who had gone to the West received very little.

 Both parties tried to exploit this frustration, by promising the little guy some of the federal monies.
 Democrats stuck with this stance — favoring federally funded social programs and benefits — while Republicans were gradually driven to the opposing position of smaller, hands-off government.